AxisCommunications/axis-aws-kinesis-vsp/README.md

     aws kinesisvideo create-stream --data-retention-in-hours 2 --stream-name <name of the stream used in above steps>
     ```

-    >The stream name must be the same as the name of the Thing created earlier.
+    > **Note** The stream name must be the same as the name of the Thing created earlier.

 ## Run on the Camera